 Barbara Ensrud is a wine journalist, author and wine educator.
 Her syndicated weekly wine colunns for the New York Daily News appeared in major metropolitan newspapers across the country, from the Miami Herald to the San Jose Mercury News, and during her years in New York, she was a regular contributor to the Leisure & Arts page of the Wall St. Journal.
-Her wine articles have appeared in GQ, Vogue, Parade, Garden & Gun, Smart Money, Harper's Bazaar, The Wine Spectator, Decanter, Food & Wine, House & Garden, House Beautiful, Glamour, The Journal of Gastronomy and numerous other publications.
+Her wine articles have appeared in GQ, Vogue, Parade, Garden & Gun, Smart Money, Harper's Bazaar, The Wine Spectator, Decanter, Food & Wine, Gastronomica, House & Garden, House Beautiful, Glamour, and numerous other publications.
 She is Regional Correspondent for Appellation America ( www.appellationamerica.com ) covering North Carolina wines and mid-Atlantic growing regions.
 She has been featured on TV (ABC, NBC) and radio (WUNC, WOR-NY).
+She is the author of American Vineyards and Wine with Food (see below).

-Since the fall of 2000 she has taught wine courses at Duke University and previously at the University of Mississippi in Oxford and in New York at L'Academie du Vin, and The New School at CCNY; she was a regular guest lecturer Windows on the World.
+She has taught wine appreciation courses at Duke University since 2000 and previously at the University of Mississippi in Oxford and in New York at L'Academie du Vin, and The New School at CCNY; she was a regular guest lecturer Windows on the World.
 She has conducted panel tastings at the Aspen Wine & Food event, and judged in numerous wine competitions in the U.S. and Europe.
 She is a member of two elective professional organizations: The New York Wine Press and the American Society of Journalists and Authors.

 "...an invaluable tool for chefs and for entertaining."